 Iowa SNAP

-Iowa SNAP provides healthy food to low-income families with children and vulnerable adults.
-Its main purpose is to help Iowa’s low-income residents buy an adequate supply of nutritious food.
+Iowa SNAP provides food assistance to low-income families with children and vulnerable adults.
+The program helps eligible households afford a nutritionally adequate diet.

-Eligibility and benefits are based on federal rules that consider size of household, income, household expenses, and other variables.
+Eligibility and benefit amounts are determined by federal rules that consider household size, income, allowable expenses, and other factors.

 FAQ